 Sponsor verification information

-A Sponsor Verification form is proof that a company has a valid apprentice-training program with the Commonwealth of Massachusetts.
-The original form (on state letterhead with a raised seal) is required at the time the bid is submitted, and each form is job-specific.
+A Sponsor Verification form is proof that a company has a valid Registered Apprentice-training program with the Commonwealth of Massachusetts.

 Obtaining a Sponsor Verification